Lewis1981190/HomeLINK-Pendant-App-Challenge/README.md

 # Lewis Kosztan - HomeLINK Pendant App Challenge

-A Flutter App demonstating a Proof of Concept app for HomeLINK
+A Flutter App demonstating a Proof of Concept app for HomeLINK.

+Created on Flutter v3.32.7.
+Running Java 17.
+Built and tested on a Google Pixel 6 Pro running Android 16.

 ## Video Demonstration
 A video demonstration of me talking through the app and how it runs (Including information about Firebase backend services) can be found here: